Year End Processing Requirements

 -Travel and all other one-time expenses (lecturer fees, etc.):

-Capital items are purchased from a special capital fund ; funds that have been transferred to a capital account prior to year-end may be carried over and used for an item that will be received in the next year, PROVIDED THAT A VALID PURCHASE ORDER HAS BEEN RECEIVED BY THE VENDOR BY MAY 31.
+Funds that have been transferred to a capital account prior to year-end may be carried over and used for a capital item that will be received in the next year, PROVIDED THAT A VALID PURCHASE ORDER HAS BEEN RECEIVED BY THE VENDOR BY MAY 31.